keymandll/gdbscanner/README.md

 # How?

 What this script does:
 1. It looks for ports most commonly used by GDB server.
 GDB server does not have a default port so the port list used is based on the most popular GDB server ports found by searching on Google.
 2. If an open port is found, it sends 3 commands to probe for the presence of a GDB server.
 These are:
- 2.1.
-QStartNoAckMode - This is so that we do not have to deal with acknowledgement packets (+) 2.2. ! - Switch to extended mode.
+    1. `QStartNoAckMode` - This is so that we do not have to deal with acknowledgement packets (+)
+    2. `!` - Switch to extended mode.
 As much as I wanted to have a scanner that does not change the state of the GDB server, without this, once disconnected the GDB server would terminate.
- 2.3. qSupported - To fetch a list of features supported by the GDB server.
+    3. `qSupported` - To fetch a list of features supported by the GDB server.
 This step is not really necessary but it's a very convincing way to prove it's 100% that we found a GDB server.
 3. If the service on the port being probed responds to the previous commands as expected, the script will print the address and port the GDB server was found on.

 # How to use?